opf/openproject/docs/system-admin-guide/authentication/saml/README.md

 OPENPROJECT_SAML_SAML_ATTRIBUTE__STATEMENTS_LAST__NAME="[sn]"
 # You can also specify multiple attributes, the first found value will be used.
 Example:
 # OPENPROJECT_SAML_SAML_ATTRIBUTE__STATEMENTS_LOGIN="['mail', 'samAccountName', 'uid']"

+# In case the idP does not respond with a name ID, you can override it to a mapped attribute
+# Replace the value with a mapped attribute from your idP
+OPENPROJECT_SAML_SAML_UID__ATTRIBUTE="uid"
 ```

 Please note that every underscore (`_`) in the original configuration key has to be replaced by a duplicate underscore